thebe14/owncloud-qnap/README.md

 The challenge on hosting your own ownCloud instance is that it only supports unencrypted connections.
-Thus, unless you buy and configure a certificate for the hostname on which you expose your ownCloud to the world, and employ a method to negotiate and establish and encrypted connection (over the HTTPS protocol), all browsers, desktop clients, and mobile apps you use to connect to it will complain (rightfully so) that the connection is insecure.
+Thus, unless you buy and configure a certificate for the hostname on which you expose your ownCloud to the world, and employ a method to negotiate and establish an encrypted connection (over the HTTPS protocol), all browsers, desktop clients, and mobile apps you use to connect to it will complain (rightfully so) that the connection is insecure.